inityun/CN-VScode-Docs/md/语言/markdown.md

 }
 ```

 > **Tip:** While the sample is there to help with common configuration settings, IntelliSense is available for the `tasks.json` file as well to help you along.
-Use `kb(editor.action.triggerSuggest)` to see the available settings.
+Use `Ctrl+Space` to see the available settings.

 Under the covers, we interpret **marked** as an external task runner exposing exactly one task: the compiling of Markdown files into HTML files.
 The command we run is `marked sample.md -o sample.html`.